All You Need To Know About Booking A Wedding Planner

 “Is it okay if I use my own services for the wedding?”

-Some planners have their caterers and bands already listed under their service, and they may not entertain vendors according to you.
-However, the services they have under them should be under your budget.
+Some planners have their caterers, vendors and bands already listed under their service, and they may not entertain vendors according to you.
+However, the services they list for you must be under your preferred budget.
+If you do not wish to opt for certain services, let them know in advance.
+Keep in mind that clarity can save a lot of time and confusion, the clearer you set your requirements, the smoother the process will be for everyone involved.

 “What details of the wedding planning will you not be handling?”

 It is important to know how the duties are split.
+This might save a lot of time and frustration for you.
+Clear communication is key and knowing what they will be able to do for you will help you look at other details well in advance.
 For example, you may want some duties at your wedding to be managed by the coordinator, but they may not be authorized to handle said fields.
-Be clear about the jobs that you want done.
+Please be clear about the jobs that you want them to do.

 “What are the conditions with respect to traveling?”